 FreeWill solves a few important problems in planned giving:

 First, under 25% of donors who leave a non-profit in their will alert the non-profit to this fact.
 With FreeWill, non-profits email and mail their current members, know immediately if their members made a commitment to that non-profit, and then the organization continue to build a lasting relationship with the people who’ve left the organization in their will.

 Second, testing messages and techniques in planned giving is very difficult.
 Planned giving teams send mail to their low-dollar donors, donors include the organization in their will but don’t tell the organization, and seven years later a check may arrive.
 FreeWill enables non-profits to A/B test their messages and know what is working in real time.

 Many progressive organizations who serve low income communities assume that planned giving is not for their base.
 Our experience with planned giving is that the profile of a planned giving donor is someone who can afford to donate $10-20 per year to a charity, is on a fixed income, but owns a home or has some remaining retirement funds, enabling the person to leave a gift in the mid-$30,000s as a legacy to a non-profit that actually asked for the gift.

 The Progressive Multiplier Fund has funds for eight non-profits to test FreeWill or similar planned giving tools.
-Non-profits should have a responsive email list of 100,000 and must have been around for at least a decade.
-To Apply, click “Projects” in the Center of Excellence and then click “New" to create a Recoverable Grant application, and include your email list size.
+Non-profits should have a responsive email list of 100,000 or more, and should have been in existence for around ten years or more.
+To Apply, please reach out to FreeWill directly to learn more and get a quote.
+Then you can click “Projects” in the Center of Excellence and then click “New” to create a Recoverable Grant application, and include your email list size.
 Feel free to use content from People’s Action’s grant application to keep it simple.